 There are three possible roles a user can have in airfocus:

 User roles are not workspace-specific.
-Each role has a maximum set of permissions and needs to be selected while creating a new user.
+Each role has a maximum set of permissions that will need to be selected upon creating a new user.

-The number and kind of user roles that you can have in your account are directly determined by the licenses included in your subscription.
+The number of users as well as the different user role types available on your account will be determined by the licenses included in your subscription.

 This means you would need to update your subscription accordingly in order to add them to the team.